 “Police investigators should look for a woman older than ‘The Black Dahlia’.
 This woman who either inspired the crime or actually committed the ghastly, unspeakable, outrage, need not be a woman of great strength.
 Extreme emotion or high mental tension in men and women give great, superhuman strength.”

-It is a theory put forward by researcher, Larry Harnisch.
+It is a theory put forward by writer and researcher, Larry Harnisch.
 Larry wrote an article for the Los Angeles Times on the fiftieth anniversary of Short’s death.
-Subsequently, he has done a lot more digging into the case and has unearthed an important connection between the body dump site near 39th and Norton, and two medical doctors.
+Subsequently, he has done more digging into the case and unearthed an important connection between the body dump site near 39th and Norton, and two medical doctors.
 One of the doctors, Walter Alonzo Bayley, had lived in a house just one block south of the place where Elizabeth Short’s body had been discovered.
 At the time of the murder he was estranged from his wife who still occupied the home.
-Bayley had left his wife for his mistress, Alexandra Partyka, also a medical doctor.
-Partyka had emigrated to the U.S. and wasn’t licensed to practice medicine, but she did assist Bayley in his practice.
+Bayley left his wife for his mistress, Alexandra Partyka, also a medical doctor.
+Partyka emigrated to the U.S. and wasn’t licensed to practice medicine, but she did assist Bayley in his practice.

 There is also a link between Bayley’s family and Short’s.
 In 1945 one of Dr. Bayley’s adopted daughters, Barbara Lindgren, was a witness to the marriage of Beth’s sister, Virginia Short, to Adrian West at a church in Inglewood, California, near Los Angeles.